wadwc/.github/README.md

-# Welcome to the AI Workflow Supercharge Workshop!
+# Welcome to the Supercharge Workflow with AI Workshop!

 ## Introduction
 This workshop is designed to help you supercharge your workflows with AI.
 We'll cover a range of topics, including how to integrate AI tools into your daily tasks, automate repetitive processes, and leverage AI for better decision-making.